IzetopeDev/PythonWebProj/DevLog.md

 ### 2140
 I was playing around with the animations. thought of this pretty cool thing.
-Also I think, the last line will just suddenly pop out of nowhere just before the person scroll or when they are in the midst of scrolling.
+Also I think, the last line will just **suddenly pop out of nowhere** just before the person scroll or when they are in the **midst of scrolling**.

 ### 0840